Base Game Review

 Cons: -Theme/Game Synergy, -“Objectives” confusing

-The artwork and colours of this game is where it really shines.
+The artwork and colours in Star Wars: TCG is where it really shines.
 It’s quite beautiful.
 And I’ve had so many people comment on how stunning it is.

 The quality of the components is definitely living up to the Fantasy Flight expectation.